cylc/cylc-flow/doc/src/appendices/suiterc-config-ref.rst

 If you set UTC mode to True (:ref:`UTC-mode`) then this will default to ``Z``.
-If you use a custom cycle point format (:ref:`cycle-point-format`), you should specify the timezone choice (or null timezone choice) here as well.
+If you use a custom cycle point format (:ref:`cycle-point-format`), you should specify the time zone choice (or null time zone choice) here as well.

 You may set your own time zone choice here, which will be used for all date-time cycle point dumping.
 Time zones should be expressed as ISO 8601 time